MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

         1. In **Permissions** > **Secret permissions**, select **Get** and **List**.
              :::image type="Create an Access policy" source="media/create-operations-manager-managed-instance/create-an-access-policy.png" alt-text="Screenshot of Create an Access policy.":::
         1. Select **Next**.
-        1. In **Principal**, search for the MSI you created in the previous step and select.
+        1. In **Principal**, ensure to select the same MSI that is used in SQL MI admin configuration.

         1. In **Review + create**, review the selections, and select **Create**.
 1. Select the access policy created and then select **Next**.